 “Would I buy them a pint/coffee if they were here in person?”

 And artists, consider the same analogy when someone buys your music.
-If you reverse the scenario, there are people a lot like you on the other side of the digital curtains buying your music and listening to it out in the real world (and they're going about their day to days just like you, struggling with the same struggles you do).
+If you reverse the scenario, there are people a lot like you on the other side of the digital curtains buying your music and listening to it out in the real world (and they're going about their day-to-days just like you, struggling with the same day-to-day struggles you do).
 The fact that they've decided to actually buy your music, when it'd be so easy not to, that means something.
 So take a minute and say thanks when possible.

-Because it's one thing when somebody metaphorically buys an artist a pint for the trouble of filling their head with a beautifully soundtracked internal dialogue, but there still needs to be a “cheers” involved for the circle to be fully complete.
+Because it's one thing when somebody metaphorically buys an artist a pint for the trouble of filling their head with a beautifully soundtracked internal dialogue, but there still needs to be a “cheers” involved for the circle to be truly complete.